 If your organization is like many, you might be survey-weary, frustrated that your annual employee engagement survey process loses steam during action planning, and does little to inspire the discretionary effort and bottom-line results that high engagement promises.
 That’s because surveys alone don’t change anything.
 People — and sound workplace practices — do.

-As an employee engagement survey vendor, BlessingWhite’s approach, therefore, is designed using engagement survey best practices to provide practical, actionable insights and a framework for driving shared accountability and action to increase engagement every day.
+As an employee engagement survey vendor, BlessingWhite’s approach is designed using engagement survey best practices to provide practical, actionable insights and a framework for driving shared accountability and action to increase engagement every day.

-Differentiating features of our workforce engagement survey approach:
+Differentiating features of our employee engagement survey approach:

 - Short, focused, actionable survey (27-40 questions)